eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 | `getRules()`                                 | (not implemented yet)              |
 | `resolveFileGlobPatterns()`                  | (removed ※2)                       |

 - ※1 The `engine.getFormatter()` method currently returns the object of loaded packages as-is, which made it difficult to add new features to formatters for backward compatibility reasons.
 The new `eslint.loadFormatter()` method returns an adapter object that wraps the object of loaded packages, to ease the process of adding new features.
-Additionally, the adapter object may has access to the `ESLint` instance to calculate default data (using loaded plugin rules to make `rulesMeta`, for example).
+Additionally, the adapter object has access to the `ESLint` instance to calculate default data (using loaded plugin rules to make `rulesMeta`, for example).
 As a result, the `ESLint` class only implements an instance version of the `loadFormatter()` method.
 - ※2 Since ESLint 6, ESLint uses different logic from the `resolveFileGlobPatterns()` method to iterate files, making this method obsolete.

 **Related issue(s):** [RFC40](https://github.com/eslint/rfcs/blob/master/designs/2019-move-to-async-api/README.md), [#12939](https://github.com/eslint/eslint/pull/12939)